We recommend using

 #!/bin/bash -e instead of plain

-Don't request more resources (e.g. cores, memory, GPGPUs) than you will need, in addition to using your core hours faster, resources intensive jobs will take longer to queue.
-Use the information provided at the completion of your job to better define resource requirements.
+Don't request more resources (CPUs, memory, GPUs) than you will need.
+In addition to using your core hours faster, resources intensive jobs will take longer to queue.
+Use the information provided at the completion of your job (eg: via the sacct command) to better define resource requirements.

 A low fairshare score will affect your jobs priority in the queue, learn more about how to effectively use your allocation here.